-Drone industry leader DJI unveiled new products and accessories at CES 2017 in Las Vegas today, including a colourful, limited-edition version of its Phantom 4 called the Chinese New Year Phantom 4.
-Gone is the ubiquitous white that has marked previous Phantoms; this one is bursting with colour and design from the imagination of renowned illustrator and designer Martin Sati.
+Drone industry leader DJI unveiled new products and accessories at CES 2017 in Las Vegas today, including a colorful, limited-edition version of its Phantom 4 called the Chinese New Year Phantom 4.
+Gone is the ubiquitous white that has marked previous Phantoms; this one is bursting with color and design from the imagination of renowned illustrator and designer Martin Sati.

-With bright red props and legs, the new Phantom 4 is a kaleidoscope of swirling colours, representing a Phoenix.
+With bright red props and legs, the new Phantom 4 is a kaleidoscope of swirling colors, representing a Phoenix.
 In Chinese mythology, it’s a symbol of good fortune and happiness.

-It would be hard not to be happy with a drone that features 4K recording, 3-axis camera stabilization and forward obstacle avoidance.
-It also features, of course, DJI’s renowned Lightbridge technology, which allows users to get a bird’s-eye view from up to five kilometres away.
+It would be hard not to be happy with a drone that features 4K recording, 3-axis camera stabilization, and forward obstacle avoidance.
+It also features, of course, DJI’s renowned Lightbridge technology, which allows users to get a bird’s-eye view from up to five kilometers away.

-While the limited edition P4 is certainly the most colourful new arrival, it’s not the only product DJI announced Tuesday at CES 2017.
-There were also two new versions of the popular Osmo Mobile, a gimballed device that turns smart phones into powerful cinematic tools.
+While the limited edition P4 is certainly the most colorful new arrival, it’s not the only product DJI announced Tuesday at CES 2017.
+There were also two new versions of the popular Osmo Mobile, a gimballed device that turns smartphones into powerful cinematic tools.
 Here’s one of the two, the Osmo Mobile Silver:

 This model has a brand new look – with more of a feel of a “lifestyle” device rather than a cinematic tool.
 But it certainly has all the same chops of the original Osmo Mobile, plus a few more intelligent features added in.
 A new “Beautify” mode allows users to do minor touchups, and the unit is also compatible with FiLMiC Pro, a mobile app that puts professional filmmaking tools into the hands of the user.